Azure/acr/docs/preview/connected-registry/troubleshooting.md

 ### Create a new connected registry in Registry mode

-Once a connected registry is created, the mode cannot be updated.
+Once a connected registry is created, the mode cannot be changed.
 If you would like to push images to your connected registry, create a new resource in Registry mode.
-Ensure your client token linked to the new connected registry has push permissions to the synced repositories.
+Ensure the client token linked to the new connected registry has push permissions to the synced repositories.

 From the Az CLI run